apache/samza/docs/index.md

 Check out [Hello Samza](/startup/hello-samza/{{site.version}}) to try Samza.
 Read the [Background](/learn/documentation/{{site.version}}/introduction/background.html) page to learn more about Samza.

-### Limitations

-We are just moving our code to open source.
-This newly open sourced version has a few limitations:

- * We have not yet fully implemented our plans around fault-tolerance semantics.

 ### Apache Software Foundation

 Apache Samza is a top level project of the [Apache Software Foundation](http://www.apache.org/).